 Housing

-You, along with other students from around the world, will live in one of the three international student residence halls, conveniently located on campus.
+• There are three international student residence halls, conveniently located on campus.
 Each dorm room is single occupancy.
 Rooms typically include a mini kitchen, private bath, balcony, desk, bookshelf and an air conditioner.
-You may also arrange your own off campus housing.

 Meals